Ludwig Luer

 Leutnant Ludwig Luer was a German World War I flying ace credited with six aerial victories.

 World War I service

-Luer was forwarded from Armee-Flug-Park 4 (Army Flight Park 4) to Jagdstaffel 27, a fighter squadron, on 7 March 1917.
+Luer was transferred from Armee-Flug-Park 4 (Army Flight Park 4) to Jagdstaffel 27, a fighter squadron, on 7 March 1917.
 At that time, he was ranked as an Offizierstellvertreter (Deputy Officer).
 By August 1917, he had been commissioned as a Leutnant.
 On 14 August, he shot down an observation balloon west of Ypres at 1637 hours; that same day, he received the Iron Cross First Class.

-On 9 September 1917, Luer shot down 70 Squadron Sopwith Camel serial number B3916 over Frezenberg.
+On 9 September 1917, Luer shot down a 70 Squadron Sopwith Camel (serial number B3916) over Frezenberg.
 At 1010 hours on 24 October, he downed a SPAD from Naval Ten northeast of Zonnebeke.
-His fourth victory came on 5 November 1917, when he destroyed another Sopwith Camel.
+His fourth victory came on 5 November 1917, when he destroyed another Camel.